PostHog/posthog.com/contents/blog/google-optimize-alternatives.md

 - **Landing page builder:** No
 - **Best for:** Product and engineering teams

-[PostHog](posthog.com/) is a comprehensive Google Optimize and [GA4 alternative](/blog/ga4-alternatives) that integrates an A/B and multivariate testing suite with event-based analytics, session recording, and feature flags.
+[PostHog](posthog.com/) is a comprehensive Google Optimize and [GA4 alternative](/blog/ga4-alternatives) that integrates A/B and multivariate testing with event-based analytics, session recording, and feature flags.

-PostHog experiments can be targeted by geography, cohort, and user property.
-It also supports minimum goals for success, secondary goals, and estimates how long it will take to get a statistically significant result.
+PostHog supports A/B and multivariate experiments that target by geography, device, source, cohort, or limitless other user properties.
+It tracks metric improvement goals for success, secondary goals, and estimates how long it takes to get a statistically significant result.
 PostHog's experimentation suite is built on its feature flag functionality, making it easy to rollout winning variants.

 As an all-in-one platform, PostHog simplifies your data and analytics stack by replacing multiple tools.
-Tight integration also makes it easy to quickly create experiments using existing cohorts in your product analytics, rather than connecting an external data source.
+This makes it easy to quickly create experiments using existing data and cohorts in your product analytics, rather than connecting an external data source.

+PostHog has a range of [libraries and SDKs](/docs/integrate), from [JavaScript](/docs/integrate/client/js) to [Python](/docs/integrate/server/python] to [iOS](/docs/integrate/client/ios), to help integrate into your website or apps' codebase.
+It has has an HTML snippet for easy setup with basic sites, [Shopify](/docs/integrate/third-party/shopify), [Wordpress](/docs/integrate/third-party/wordpress), [Webflow](/tutorials/webflow), and more.

 ### How much does PostHog cost?